Mobile Accessibility Testing: A Complete Guide for Android & iOS

 In mobile accessibility testing, you examine your app’s compatibility with different assistive technologies such as screen readers, voice commands, switch navigators, and alternative input methods.

-Mobile Accessibility Testing Guidelines and Compliance Standards
+Mobile Accessibility Standards, Guidelines & Compliance Requirements

-1. WCAG Guidelines for Mobile Accessibility Testing
+1. WCAG Mobile Accessibility Guidelines

 These guidelines are created by the World Wide Web Consortium (W3C) and are recognized as the global standard for web accessibility.
 WCAG 2.1 and WCAG 2.2 state clear principles and practical steps on how to make apps and digital experiences accessible to users with disabilities.